-Black seed oil is packed with over 100 substances such as important trace elements, vitamins, amino acids, proteins, fatty acids, and much more.
-Black seed and its oil have been used for centuries by the ancient Greeks, Egyptians, in Chinese and Ayurvedic medicine, and the benefits are numerous.
+Black cumin oil is packed with over 100 substances such as important trace elements, vitamins, amino acids, proteins, fatty acids and much more.
+Black cumin seeds and their oil have been used for centuries by the ancient Greeks, Egyptians, in Chinese and Ayurvedic medicine, and the benefits are many.

-Nigellone and thymoquinone are the substances in black seeds that have been most extensively studied.
-They are particularly interesting because they have potent antioxidant, anti-inflammatory, antimicrobial, and anti-histamine effects both internally and externally.
-Both the seeds and the oil have historically been used for:
+Nigellone and thymoquinone are the compounds in black cumin seeds that are the most studied.
+They are particularly interesting because they have potent antioxidant, anti-inflammatory, antimicrobial and anti-histamine effects both internally and externally.
+Both the seeds and the oil have been used throughout the ages for:

 Allergies